opendevshop/devshop/roles/geerlingguy.composer/README.md

 Set this to `true` to update Composer to the latest release every time the playbook is run.

+    composer_self_update_options: '--1'

+Set this to customize the options and arguments passed to the `composer self-update` command.
+This command is only run if `composer_keep_updated` is set to true.
+Default: *empty*.

+See the *Options* section of the [Composer self-update command Documentation](https://getcomposer.org/doc/03-cli.md#self-update-selfupdate-) or run `composer self-update --help` for a list of possible options.

     composer_home_path: '~/.composer'
     composer_home_owner: root
     composer_home_group: root